muthuishere/python-streams/README.md

-# python-functional-stream
+# functional-streams
-Streams in Python for concise code
+Streams in Python similar like java for writing concise code

 ```python
 #Instead of writing like this